Ruslan-B/FFmpeg.AutoGen/README.md

 Auto Generated FFmpeg wrapper for C#/.NET and Mono.
 Wrapper generated for FFmpeg 2.5.2

+If you are looking newer version of bindings to FFmpeg please check [experemental](https://github.com/Ruslan-B/FFmpeg.AutoGen/tree/experemental) branch.

 ##Usage

 The basic example of the library usage: video decoding, conversion and frame extraction to jpeg is included in ```FFmpeg.AutoGen.Example``` project.